jahschwa/sibyl/README.md

  - Very large media libraries may cause smaller devices like the Pi to run out of RAM.

 ## Contact Me
 If you have a bug report or feature request, use github's issue tracker.
-For other stuff, you can contact me at [haas.josh.a@gmail.com][8].
+For other stuff, you can join the Sibyl XMPP dev room `sibyl@conference.jahschwa.com` or contact me at [haas.josh.a@gmail.com][8].

  [1]: https://github.com/TheSchwa/sibyl/wiki
  [2]: https://thp.io/2007/python-jabberbot/